influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withImage(image)
 ```

-The docker image for the container.
+"The docker image for the container."

 ### fn spec.cruiseControl.tlsSidecar.withLogLevel